XRPLF/xrpl-dev-portal/content/concepts/consensus-protocol/index.md

 ---
 html: consensus.html
 parent: concepts.html
+seo:
-blurb: Consensus is how new blocks of transactions get confirmed by the XRP Ledger blockchain.
+    description: Consensus is how new blocks of transactions get confirmed by the XRP Ledger blockchain.
 labels:
   - Blockchain
 top_nav_grouping: Popular Pages